patternfly/patternfly-react/packages/react-core/src/components/Alert/examples/Alert.md

 ### Expandable alerts

-An alert can contain additional, hidden information that is made visible by clicking a caret icon.
+An alert can contain additional, hidden information that is made visible when users click a caret icon.
 This information can be expanded and collapsed each time the icon is clicked.

-It is not recommended to use an expandable alert using `timeout` within a toast [alert group](/components/alert-group) because the alert could timeout before users have time to interact with and view the entire alert.
+It is not recommended to use an expandable alert with a `timeout` in a toast [alert group](/components/alert-group) because the alert could timeout before users have time to interact with and view the entire alert.

 See the [toast alert considerations](/components/alert/accessibility#toast-alerts) section of the alert accessibility documentation to understand the accessibility risks associated with using toast alerts.

 ```ts
 import React from 'react';